Shahidur60/SocialMediaAuthentication/README.md

 # SocFakeID — Social-Media Authentication Ceremony (User-Study App)

-Android research artifact for the paper **“Stress Testing Social Media Authentication Ceremonies of End-to-End Encrypted Messaging with Ephemeral Fake Accounts”** (ISC 2026).
+Android research artifact for the paper **“Stress Testing Social Media Authentication Ceremonies of End-to-End Encrypted Messaging with Ephemeral Fake Accounts”**.

 This module is the **phone application used in the controlled user study** (Section 5 of the paper).
 It re-implements the social-media–based authentication ceremony of